popey456963/CLWO-Jailbreak-rules/Rules for wardens.md

 * If you pause between words/sentences in commands, you have to give prisoners time to react to the pause. (this to prevent: all T's freeze in my arrow ....... [ 5 second pause ] when I say go which is not now)

+**Exceptions:**
-[]Exceptions: (if you are going to do any of the exceptions you have to let the prisoners know that they may skip). [list] []You are allowed to play a game more then 2 times but prisoners not willing to play may skip the game. * You are allowed to start mini games on a higher difficulty but prisoners not willing to play may skip the game. [/list] [/list][font=Verdana]
+*if you are going to do any of the exceptions you have to let the prisoners know that they may skip*
+* You are allowed to play a game more then 2 times but prisoners not willing to play may skip the game.
+* You are allowed to start mini games on a higher difficulty but prisoners not willing to play may skip the game.